Does Mrs. White Pass the Biblical Tests of a Prophet?

 I have not sent these prophets, yet they ran: I have not spoken to them, yet they prophesied. ...
 Therefore, behold, I am against the prophets, saith the LORD, that steal my words every one from his neighbour.
 (Jer.
 23:25,30)

 Much has been written on Mrs. White's extensive plagiarism of the writings of others.
-Prior to the publication of Walter Rea's The White Lie in 1983, Adventists maintained that 8% to 10% of Mrs. White's writings was copied.
-The SDA Church hired Adventist scholar Dr. Fred Veltman to examine the Desire of Ages and he found 30% or more, depending upon the chapter examined.
-After almost eight years of research, Veltman confirmed what other studies showed, that depending upon the material examined, the copy work could be as much as 90%.1 Dr. Veltman noted:
+Prior to the publication of Walter Rea's The White Lie in 1983, Adventists maintained that 8% to 10% of Mrs. White's writings were copied.
+The sect hired SDA scholar Dr. Fred Veltman to examine the Desire of Ages and he found 30% or more, depending upon the chapter examined.
+After almost eight years of research, Veltman confirmed what other studies showed, that depending upon the chapter examined, the copy work could be as much as 90%.28 Dr. Veltman noted:

-"If every paragraph in the book Great Controversy, written by Ellen White, was properly footnoted, then every paragraph would have to be footnoted."2
+"If every paragraph in the book Great Controversy, written by Ellen White, was properly footnoted, then every paragraph would have to be footnoted."31

-The evidence is too massive to put in this article.
-Below are links to various other pages which spell out the plagiarism in much greater detail:
+The evidence is too extensive to put into this article.
+Below are links to various other pages which document the plagiarism in much greater detail:

 TEST #4: Cannot contradict the Word of God